Kelgors/KanVas/README.md

 If KineticJS suits you, i think you can go your way.

 ### Next new functionalities
+* getOrigin Function in ec.Shape
+* String comparison
+* Input class
+* ec.Stage/ec.Layer Prerendering
 * Image class
 * Line class
-* ec.Object improvements
-* Prerendering